-Step 2: evaluating the veracity of DECREASE studies
+Step 2: Evaluating the veracity of DECREASE studies

 Based on the effect estimates for the non-DECREASE trials from Step 1, we estimated the probability that the observed effects from the DECREASE studies (or more extreme) occurred naturally.
 We assumed that the non-DECREASE studies estimated the true effect distribution of perioperative beta-blockade on mortality, not perturbed by publication bias due to statistical (non)significance.
 Publication bias was assumed to not be a problem because a substantial number of nonsignificant effects are included in the dataset (9 of 11 results are nonsignificant).
 Based on this effect distribution, we estimated the veracity of the DECREASE trials separately, which is the estimated probability of the observed data (or more extreme) under a given true effect19.